Healthy Homes Assessment Bay View

 What We Do

-As building inspectors, we handle all elements of professional home Inspections.
-We’re there to ensure you make the best decision when buying your next home.
+As building inspectors, we deal with all the aspects associated with professional house Inspections.
+We’re there to ensure that you make the best choice when it comes to buying your next home.

-We are specialised in a range of solutions to ensure you are completely aware of the state of any property you could be contemplating buying or selling and also other solutions.
+We offer a wide range of solutions to make sure you are completely informed about the condition of any property that you might be contemplating buying or selling along with other solutions.

-We do not just collaborate with you, but we also work with some important clients such as local councils, banks, and insurance companies.
-They seem to enjoy this peace of mind provided, thanks to the information in our building inspection reports.
+We do not just collaborate with you, but we also collaborate with a number of big clients like bank branches, local councils and insurance firms.
+They seem to appreciate our reassurance provided, because of the information contained provided in our building inspection reports.

-With our systematic approach to inspecting your property and the latest in technology for software including digital photos imbedded into your report, you can actually see any issues that could be identified.
-Through our detailed reporting it is no wonder that we have so many customers who recommend our service to family members and friends.
+With our systematic method of conducting your house inspection and the most up-to-date software technology including digital photos imbedded into the report, you can actually see any problems that might be found.
+Because of our comprehensive report, it’s no wonder we receive so many referrals from clients our service to family and acquaintances.

 Get in Touch - Get Peace of Mind